ROBOTIS-GIT/emanual/docs/en/platform/op3/tutorials.md

   ```

   If `op3_manager` receives the present value of the joint, it is processed by the following function according to demo mode.
-  Create a JointState message with the value of the left arm joint created by mirroring the value of the right arm joint and its value, and pass it to the `op3_manager` as a topic based on each demo.
+  Create a JointState message with the value of the left arm joint created by mirroring the value of the right arm joint, and pass it to the `op3_manager` as a topic based on each demo.

   ```cpp
   void jointstatesCallback(const sensor_msgs::JointState::ConstPtr& msg)
   {